Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 AI fundamentally works through pattern recognition..
 During Training: The system recognizes and learns patterns from examples.
 During Operation: The trained system receives new cases and compares them against the patterns it learned during training to make decisions.

+---

+ Here are two more examples of AI you've likely been using:

+Netflix recommendations suggest movies and shows you're likely to enjoy based on your viewing history and preferences.
+Instead of endlessly scrolling through thousands of titles, the system surfaces content matched to your tastes, helping you find your next favorite show without choice overload.

+Here's what's remarkable: 80% of Netflix viewing comes from these personalized recommendations.
+AI has been shaping your entertainment choices for years.